 Introduction to the study of personnel work in elementary and secondary schools.
 Principles, practices, recognition of needs for guidance.
-Emphasis upon group activities in orientation, vocational, educational, and social guidance programs and upon methods of studying individuals.
+Emphasis upon group activities in orientation, vocational.

+educational, and social guidance programs and upon methods of studying individuals.
-561 The Teacher's Role in Personnel Work

-Study of the need for personnel work, including guidance, of ways of meeting needs of elementary and high school pupils by the classroom or homeroom teacher, or specialized services to which teachers may refer individuals needing help.
+The Teacher's Role in Personnel Work On Demand 561 Study of the need for personnel work, including guidance, of wavs of meeting needs of elementary and high school pupils by the classroom or homeroom teacher, or specialized services to which teachers may refer individuals needing help.
+Two semester hours credit.

-562A Counseling Techniques, Theory and Practice

-Study of prevailing types of counseling with techniques used in each.
+562A Counseling Techniques, Theory and Practice Study of prevailing types of counseling with techniques used in each.
 Training in actual counseling of individuals by students.

-Prerequisite: Course 416 and 560 and consent of instructor.
+Prerequisite: Course 560 and permission of instructor.
+(Course 560 may be taken concurrently with the permission of instructor.)
+Two semester hours credit.

-562B Counseling Techniques, Theory and Practice

-Continuation of 562A with more emphasis upon the practical phase.
+562B Counseling Techniques, Theory and Practice H Continuation of 562A with more emphasis upon the practical phase.
 Prerequisite: 562A and consent of instructor.
+Two semester hours credit.